Killing of Sean Bell

-Sean Bell, an unarmed African American, was shot and killed by undercover New York City Police Department (NYPD) officers in the borough of Queens on November 25, 2006.
+Sean Bell, an African American, was shot and killed by undercover New York City Police Department (NYPD) officers in the borough of Queens on November 25, 2006.
 Bell and two of his friends were shot when both plainclothes and undercover NYPD officers fired a total of 50 rounds.
 Bell's friends, Trent Benefield and Joseph Guzman, were severely wounded.
 The incident sparked fierce criticism of the New York City Police Department from members of the public and drew comparisons to the 1999 killing of Amadou Diallo.
 Three of the five detectives involved in the shooting went to trial on charges of first- and second-degree manslaughter, first- and second-degree assault, and second-degree reckless endangerment; they were found not guilty.

 Background

 Born on May 18, 1983, Bell was 23 years old at the time of his death.
 He was a nephew of college basketball coach Frank Haith.
 Bell was a pitcher on the baseball team for John Adams High School in Ozone Park, and also studied acting in Flushing, Queens and worked odd jobs after the birth of his daughter, Jada, on December 16, 2002.
 His fiancée, Nicole Paultre, told Larry King that Bell was studying to be an electrician.